Inside (2024 film): Development

 The film was directed by Charles Williams, who also wrote the screenplay.
 Inside is his feature film debut.
 Williams was awarded the Palme d’Or at the 2018 Cannes Film Festival his short film All These Creatures.

 In order to achieve a high degree of authenticity in his film, Williams researched for years in prisons throughout Australia, but above all in his native Victoria.

 The film received funding from Screen Australia and Melbourne International Film Festival (MIFF) Premiere Fund and Screen NSW in 2023.
 Bonsai Films distributed for Australia and New Zealand, Quiver Distribution for North America with Goodfellas handling international sales.

 Casting

 Guy Pearce was confirmed as leading the cast in September 2023.
 Later in December, Cosmo Jarvis and Vincent Miller were confirmed to join the cast.

 Filming

-Principal photography took place in Melbourne, Victoria in 2023, and wrapped on December 19, 2023.
+Principal photography took place in Melbourne in 2023, and wrapped on December 19, 2023.
 Parts of the film were shot on location at Malmsbury Youth Justice Centre and the newly constructed Western Plains Correctional Centre.